How to Install and Configure Nginx on CentOS and Rocky Linux

 Step 7: Verify Nginx Install

-The easiest way to check whether Nginx is running properly is by visiting your server’s public IP address.
-Just open your web browser and visit http://server_IP_or_domain_name/
+The easiest way to check whether Nginx is running is by visiting your server's public IP address through a web browser.
+Find your server's IP address with the ip command:

 ip a

-Our IP address is 192.168.122.1/24.
-Copy your IP address and paste it into your browser.
-This should load the Welcome to Nginx page.
+Copy the address and paste it into your browser.

-Save the changes you have made and reload the Nginx service.
+3. Save the changes and reload the Nginx service:

 sudo systemctl reload nginx